marianacostagv/100-days-of-code/README.md

 This is a challenge for 100 days to create a daily programming habit to develop my skill sets.
- More details about the challenge can be found here: [100daysofcode.com] (http://100daysofcode.com/ "100daysofcode.com") or [the official repository] (https://github.com/Kallaway/100-days -of-code "the official repository").
+ More details about the challenge can be found here: [100daysofcode.com](http://100daysofcode.com/100daysofcode.com) or [the official repository](https://github.com/Kallaway/100-days-of-code-the-official-repository).